BABB Price Reaches $0.0007 (BAX)

 Buying and Selling BABB

-It is usually not possible to buy alternative cryptocurrencies such as BABB directly using U.S. dollars.
-Investors seeking to acquire BABB should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy BABB using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as BABB directly using U.S. dollars.
+Investors seeking to trade BABB should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy BABB using one of the aforementioned exchanges.

 Receive News & Updates for BABB Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BABB and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.